Mark Fisher (soccer): Club career

 In February 2024, he signed a professional contract with Toronto FC II in MLS Next Pro.
 He made his debut on March 17 in a match against Philadelphia Union II.
 He scored his first goal on August 25 against Huntsville City FC.
 Toronto FC II exercised Fisher's contract option following the 2024 season.
 In June 2025, he signed a short-term loan with the Toronto FC first team.

+In January 2026, he signed with USL Championship club Oakland Roots SC.
+On MArch 7, 2026, he scored his first goal in the first match of the season, scoring the only goal in a 1-0 victory over Monterey Bay FC.

 Personal life

 He is the younger brother of Grant Fisher, a professional middle- and long-distance runner.